Wildfire & Emergency Go Kit

 ASSEMBLE A WILDFIRE & EMERGENCY "GO KIT"

 Put together your Go Kit long before a wildfire or other disaster occurs and keep it easily accessible so you can take it with you when you have to evacuate.
 Plan to be away from your home for an extended period of time.
-Each person should have a readily accessible emergency supply kit.
-Backpacks work great for storing these items (except food and water) and are quick to grab.
-Storing food and water in a tub or chest on wheels will make it easier to transport.
-Keep it light enough to be able to lift it into your car.
+Each person in your household should have a readily accessible Go Kit - keep a spare for visitors.
+Backpacks work great for storing these items and are easy to carry when you leave.
+Keep it light enough to be able to carry on foot if needed.

 "Go KIT" CHECKLIST

 Always keep a sturdy pair of shoes or boots (preferable) and a spare flashlight near your bed and handy in case of a sudden evacuation at night.

 Long sleeve shirt, long pants, cotton (all should be cotton or wool, bright colors are best).

 Leather work gloves

 Respirator (N95, available at most hardware stores)